 The prices in the auto market go up and down very often.
-There is a chance that the vehicle you possess has very good value in the market today and suddenly the prices go down the next day.
-So, it is important that you find salvage estimate of the vehicle.
+There is a chance that the vehicle you possess has excellent value in the market today and suddenly the prices go down the next day.
+So, it is important that you find a salvage estimate of the vehicle.
 Take the help of the insurance company to find out such things.
-Or, you can take the help of online websites that provide value estimation calculator.
+Or, you can take the advice of online websites that provide value estimation calculator.

-This is the calculation to determine the life of the car, i.e. how long the vehicle is possible to use as a competent transportation.
-If you possess a car for last 4 years then its estimated useful life is 4 years.
+That is the calculation to determine the presence of the car, i.e. how long the car is possible to use as competent transportation.
+If you possess a vehicle for the last four years, then its estimated useful life is four years.